tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Since, i) the standard does not specify how the BSR has to be reported on each component carrier and ii) it is decided to map one-to-one the logical channel to each MAC layer, the only way to send BSRs to the eNB is through the primary carrier.
-Figure :ref:`fig-CarrierAggregationUlTxOpportunity` shows the sequence diagram.
+Figure :ref:`fig-ca-uplink-bsr` shows the sequence diagram.
 Each time a BSR is generated, the ``LteUeComponentCarrierManager`` sends it through the primary carrier component.
 When the primary component carrier at the eNB receives the BSR, it sends it to ``LteEnbComponentCarrierManager``.
 The latter, according to